 The roles and responsibilities of Governors:

-Please click here to see further information about current and previous Governors.
+Please click here to see further information about current and previous Governors and attendance.

 Click here to see the Governors' Register of Business Interests.

 The governing body monitors the school in light of OFSTED’s four key performance criteria, reviews performance data, reviews and updates school policies (about 45 in total) and carries out classroom visits to develop members’ knowledge and understanding of the school.
 It meets six times a year, with additional meetings with the senior leadership team to discuss data

 Much of the work is undertaken by committees.

 The Resources Committee is responsible for governance of the following areas:

 - Health, Safety and Environment

 - Premises and Grounds

 - Data and Information